 - Recovery sticks the first time.

-Sadly, addiction can be a battle, and it often lands a lot of punches before it finally gets knocked out.
+Unfortunately, recovery can be on-going.
 Although recurrence of use is possible, the person that is unsuccessful—even a dozen times—is STILL capable of recovery.
 Don’t give up.

 - There is one way to go about getting into recovery.

 There are LOTS of ways to go about getting—and staying—in recovery.
-Also, there are lots of points of entry into the system of services and supports.
+There are also lots of points of entry into the system of services and supports.

-When it comes to recognizing drug or alcohol addiction and how best to treat it, it’s important to know the differences between each type of substance and the signs of their abuse.
+It’s important to know the differences between each type of substance and the signs of their abuse.
+Without this knowledge, recognizing and treating addiction becomes much more difficult.

 Alcohol (AKA booze, hooch)

-- Liquids such as beer, liquor, and wine that an individual drinks to experience intoxicating effects.
+- Liquids such as beer, liquor, and wine drunk to experience intoxicating effects.
 Signs of abuse include slurred speech, lack of coordination, nausea, vomiting, and hangovers.

 - Cocaine/Crack Cocaine (AKA blow, coke, rock, snow) – A stimulant in the form of either white crystalline powder, chips, chunks or white rocks.
 It is either snorted, smoked or injected to experience its stimulating effect.
 Signs of abuse include nervous behavior, restlessness, bloody noses, and erratic, high energy.